mattj3/site-monitor/README.md

 # Site Monitoring with Selenium + SMS Notifications (Twilio)

-This project uses GitHub Actions to monitor a website twice daily using Selenium in Python.
-It performs a search on the target page, checks the number of results, compares it with the previous run, and sends an SMS using Twilio if there's a change.
+This project uses GitHub Actions to monitor a website twice daily using Selenium Python.
+It performs a search on the target page, checks the target locator value, compares it with the previous run, and sends an SMS using Twilio if there's a change.

----

-## 📁 File Structure
+## File Structure

 ```
 site-monitoring-sms/